Amazon pushes Alexa ordering with $10 for first-time voice shoppers and Prime discounts

 A report from Bloomberg this morning also hints that voice shopping hasn’t quite taken off.
 More than half of consumers don’t have interest in these voice deals because they don’t trust Alexa to get orders right or just find shopping by voice inconvenient, the report said, citing a shopper survey by DealNews.

 That’s not stopping Amazon from continuing to encourage voice-based shopping, though.
 This year, it’s also bringing back its cash discount for Alexa orders.
 It had offered a $10 discount on one purchase over $20, when ordered through Alexa, for Prime Day 2016.
-Amazon has now tweaked this deal and is instead handing out a $10 promo code to first-time Alexa shoppers.
+Amazon has now tweaked this deal and is instead handing out a $10 promo code to first-time Alexa shoppers when they buy an Alexa deal.
 It’s also entering deal seekers into a $5,000 sweepstakes.

 But perhaps one of the more interesting deals this year is the one that attempts to convert Echo and other Alexa device owners into Prime members.